-- Identify vulnerable patients’ civil legal needs that negatively impact their ability to live healthy lives;
+- Identify vulnerable patients’ social needs that negatively impact their ability to live healthy lives;

 - Establish protocols and interventions to address many of these needs at the healthcare site, and create a fast-track pathway to civil legal aid professionals who specialize in helping people get access to a broad range of benefits and services, and can prevent some of the most intractable problems, like illegal evictions; and

-- In many communities across the country, these medical-legal partnerships have also leveraged their considerable knowledge and expertise related to health-harming legal needs to advance local and state policy to provide safer and healthier environments.
+- Leverage their considerable knowledge and expertise related to health-harming legal needs to advance local and state policy to provide safer and healthier environments.